 All support for Adobe Flash Player ends this year.
 What to do?
-Here are some suggestions moving forward.
+The good news is that with a video eLearning creation authoring software tool like uQualio, you can change the format directly during upload - but here are other suggestions for moving forward.

 Flash has been an essential part of eLearning for over 20 years, eLearning owes a great amount of its success early on to the legacy format, as it greatly helped its distribution and accessibility online.
 But still, Adobe Flash will essentially stop existing by December 31st, 2020.